Igosuki/cassandra-xke-handson/README.md

 - Make sure cassandra, cassandra-cli, cqlsh, opscenter are working fine.
 - Start cassandra with cassandra -f
 - Start opsCenter with opscenter
-- To be able to run multiple nodes on the local machine :
+- To be able to run multiple nodes on the local machine give aliases for each ip : sudo ifconfig lo0 alias 127.0.0.2
- -
+- install watch for nodetool

 ** Build the Hands On